FraneCap/code_challenge--Backend-Franco-Capone/README.md

 # Code Challenge

 ## BackEnd languages and tools
-The backend runs on Node.js and is built on JavaScript and Express
+The backend runs on Node.js and is built on JavaScript and Express, the data exchange is written in a JSON format.

 ### How to run
 To run the backend use npm i to install and node index.js to run.